sayeedhussain/PreferencesManager/README.md

 # PreferencesManager
-A thread-safe alternative to NSUserDefaults to persist application settings/data. alternative to NSUserDefaults to persist application settings/data.
+A thread-safe alternative to NSUserDefaults to persist application settings/data.